Duende: Portugal

-Latin America
+Belize

-Conversely, in some Latin American cultures, duendes are believed to lure children into the forest.
+In some Latin American cultures, duendes are believed to lure children into the forest.
 In the folklore of the Central American country of Belize, particularly amongst the country's African/Island Carib-descended Creole and Garifuna populations, duendes are thought of as forest spirits called "Tata Duende" who lack thumbs.
 The Yucatec Maya of Belize and Southeast Mexico have duendes such as Alux and Nukux Tat which are seen as guardian spirits of the forest.

+Mexico

 In the Hispanic folklore of Mexico and the American Southwest, duendes are known as gnome-like creatures who live inside the walls of homes, especially in the bedroom walls of young children.
 They attempt to clip the toenails of unkempt children, often leading to the mistaken removal of entire toes.
 Belief in duendes still exists among the Mixtecs and Zapotecs of Oaxaca and it is said that they are most commonly found in the mossy cloud forests of the state's mountain ranges.

+Peru

 In the Andean region of Peru, early colonial accounts recorded local beliefs in forest spirits that Spanish chroniclers equated with duendes or succubi.
-These beings, called waraqlla, were believed to inhabit sacred alder trees regarded as wak’a.
+These beings, called waraqlla, were believed to inhabit sacred alder trees regarded as wak'a.
 According to Father Antonio de la Calancha, there was a sacred alder grove inhabited by waraqlla close to Tauca, where the spirits were said to manifest through voices and were venerated with great fervor.
-The people of Tauca were described as deeply devoted to these beings, whom missionaries interpreted as sensual female entities, and priestesses were consecrated to the service of the forest wak’a.
-The name waraqlla, from Quechua, derives from waraq (“dawn”) and the suffix -lla (denoting immediacy), meaning “early dawn” and interpreted as “spirit of the early light.”
+The people of Tauca were described as deeply devoted to these beings, whom missionaries interpreted as sensual female entities, and priestesses were consecrated to the service of the forest wak'a.
+The name waraqlla, from Quechua, derives from waraq ("dawn") and the suffix -lla (denoting immediacy), meaning "early dawn" and interpreted as "spirit of the early light."

 Philippines and Mariana Islands

 Filipino people have folklore telling of the dwende, which often dwell in rocks and caves, old trees, unvisited and dark parts of houses, or in anthills and termite mounds.
-Those that live in the last two are termed nunò sa punsó (Tagalog for “old man of the mound”).
+Those that live in the last two are termed nunò sa punsó (Tagalog for "old man of the mound").
 They are either categorized as good or evil depending on their color (white or black, respectively), and are often said to play with children (who are more capable than adults of seeing them).
 Offending a nunò sa punsó is taboo; people who step on them are believed to be cursed by the angered dwende within.

 The Chamorro people of the Marianas Islands tell tales of the taotaomo'na, duendes and other spirits.
-A duende, according to the Chamorro-English Dictionary by Donald Topping, Pedro Ogo and Bernadita Dungca, is a goblin, elf, ghost or spook in the form of a dwarf, a mischievous spirit which hides or takes small children.
+A duende, according to the Chamorro-English Dictionary by Donald Topping, Pedro Ogo and Bernadita Dungca, is a goblin, elf, ghost, or spook in the form of a dwarf, a mischievous spirit which hides or takes small children.
 Some believe the Duende to be helpful or shy creatures, while others believe them to be mischievous and eat misbehaving children.